-There’s nothing like homemade cinnamon rolls to get your weekend or holiday started.
-Add jam, strawberry or strawberry rhubarb or your favorite brand, on top of a buttery cinnamon sugar base and create a scrumptious gooey strawberry cinnamon roll.
+There’s nothing quite like homemade cinnamon rolls to get your weekend or holiday started.
+Add jam, homemade strawberry or strawberry rhubarb or your favorite brand, on top of a buttery cinnamon sugar base and create a scrumptious gooey strawberry cinnamon roll.

 - Fresh strawberry taste without a runny center